College Conference & AGM

 Accommodation & Venue

 The Delta Ocean Pointe Hotel is located at 100 Harbour Road, Victoria, BC.
-To book a room, visit the group bookings page, or call 1-800-268-1133 and ask for the College of Applied Biology reservation.
+Accommodation at the property is now subject to availability.